Castel, Guernsey: Parish church

 In the churchyard is the tomb of James Saumarez, 1st Baron de Saumarez GCB, an admiral of the British Royal Navy.

 The church is thought to be built on an ancient fort, hence the name Castel or Câtel, possibly a corruption of the Roman Castellum or castrum.
-In the area broken Roman roof tiles and pottery have been discovered, indicating Roman occupation.
+Broken Roman roof tiles and pottery have been discovered in the area, indicating Roman occupation.